vruusmann/openscoring.io/_posts/2022-11-11-sklearn_h2o_pipeline.md

 Unfitted `H2OEstimator` objects can be pickled and unpickled freely.

-However, any attempt to pickle a fitted `H2OEstimator` object raises a pickling error in latest H2O.ai versions (at the time of writing this (November 2022), eg. 3.34.0.8, 3.36.1.5, 3.38.0.2):
+However, any attempt to pickle a fitted `H2OEstimator` object shall fail with the following pickling error in latest H2O.ai versions (at the time of writing this (November 2022), eg. 3.34.0.8, 3.36.1.5, 3.38.0.2):

 ```
 Traceback (most recent call last):